1701-Diego/data/README.md

 #### [`troy`](https://github.com/1701-diego/troy)

-`troy` can fetch information about your Tasks and LRPs.
+`troy` can fetch and display information about your Tasks and LRPs.

 ```
 go get github.com/1701-diego/troy